20 Skills Recruiters Screen For in Graphic Designer Resumes

 What knowledge areas are most important for Graphic Designers?

-O*NET identifies the following core knowledge domains for Graphic Designer roles: Design, Computers and Electronics, Fine Arts, Communications and Media, English Language.
+Core knowledge domains for Graphic Designer roles based on verified occupational data: Design, Computers and Electronics, Fine Arts, Communications and Media, English Language.